Quantum tomography explains quantum mechanics: On the foundations of quantum mechanics

-The second part is solved in principle by the \bfi{thermal interpretation} of quantum physics (\sca{Neumaier} \cite{Neu.CQP}).
-Outcomes of experiments are observations (or results computed from these) of macroscopic detectors.
-This are given by the extensive and intensive quantities of their description in terms of local equilibrium thermodynamics.
-The extensive quantities are quantum expectations of appropriate quantum field operators, while the intensive quantities are determined by the extensive quantities through the machinery of local equilibrium thermodynamics.
+According to our discussion, the \bfi{definite outcome problem} is solved in principle by the fact that outcomes of experiments are observations (or results computed from these) of macroscopic detectors.
+These are given by the extensive and intensive quantities of their description in terms of local equilibrium thermodynamics.
+The extensive quantities are quantum values of appropriate quantum field operators, while the intensive quantities are determined by the extensive quantities through the machinery of local equilibrium thermodynamics.
 In particular, the outcomes are automatically definite, determined by the state.

-From a mathematical perspective (cf. \sca{Neumaier} \cite[Section 10,5]{Neu.CQP}), decoherence tells roughly the same story as the thermal interpretation, but only in terms of averages, whereas the thermal interpretation refines this to a different, more detailed story for each single case.
+From a mathematical perspective (cf. \sca{Neumaier} \cite[Section 10,5]{Neu.CQP}), the story told by decoherence in terms of averages is refined in the present approach to a different, more detailed story for each single case.

-Informally, the third part is a simple consequence of the conservation of energy.
-However, due to the highly nonstationary situation alluded to in the formulation, the problem raised in point 3 is effectively unsolved.
-Within quantum field theory, which should provide the setting for answering the question, the formulated assertion can currently not even be precisely stated.
-A proper solution would first require to give, {\em within a model describing an experiment exclusively in terms of quantum fields,} a precise meaning to the notion of a single particle moving at a particular time in a given single-particle state along a beam.
-This is a question on the borderline between quantum mechanics and quantum field theory touched in discussions on the preparation of photons on demand (see, e.g., \sca{Keller} et al. \cite{KelLHL} and \sca{Neumaier} \cite{Neu.lightsl}) but it is nowhere clearly resolved.
+The \bfi{unique outcome problem} is a problem {\em only if one assumes} that there is such a thing as a {\em single particle moving along a beam}.
+Although this is commonly tacitly assumed in discussions of the foundations of quantum mechanics, it is by no means a necessary assumption.
+Indeed, we have taken care in the whole paper to ensure that everything (and hence all of standard quantum mechanics) is valid without making this assumption.
+Thus the third problem diappears when one only assumes the presence of fields and regards the notion of a particle as an approximate concept valid only in a semiclassical description.
+The extent to which it is meaningful to do this is discussed in the next subsection.